chef/chef-workstation/www/content/workstation/upgrade_labs.md

 If you have cookbooks in multiple locations, that will work as well, but will involve more prompting.

-`chef analyze capture` will first prompt you for the main location, similar to this:
+`chef capture` will first prompt you for the main location, similar to this:

 ```
 Please clone or check out the following cookbooks locally